How to Harvest and Store Pumpkins

 - Use a sharp knife so you do not leave a jagged cut on the stem.
 A jagged cut will allow disease to get into your pumpkin which could cause it to rot.

 - Leave at least several inches of stem attached to the pumpkin.
 Again to prevent disease.
+Do not use the stem as a carrying handle as once the stem is damaged the pumpkin will be likely to rot.

 - Clean the pumpkin - after you harvest the pumpkin, wipe it down with a 10 percent bleach solution to kill any organisms on the skin.
 You might want to rinse it before eating but the bleach solution will evaporate in a few hours so will not be harmful.

 - Store in a cool dark place out of direct sunlight.
 Pumpkins will continue to ripen once off the vine (see section below) so if yours is already ripe it needs to be out of the sun.
+For smaller pumpkins and squashes a breathable jute sack like these Vegetable Sacks is ideal - it can be hung somewhere cool so they don't get in the way.

 Will a pumpkin ripen once picked?